mrdaemon/exosphere/docs/source/cli.rst

 the available commands and options with the ``--help`` flag, or by running ``help`` in the interactive shell.

+For advanced, file based reporting, see the :doc:`reporting` page.

 A complete :doc:`command_reference` is also available, which provides a comprehensive list of all the commands and their options.